 The main disadvantages of BOPIS for retailers are ultimately the expenses associated with it.

-BOPIS requires certain software, including eCommerce website software, POS software, inventory software, and ideally also marketing software to get the word out about your BOPIS program.
+BOPIS requires certain software, including eCommerce website software, POS software, inventory software, and marketing software to get the word out about your BOPIS program.
 This software needs to be smart enough to “talk to” each other and to do things like sync your BOPIS and in-store inventories and send customers notifications when their item is ready for pickup.

 In addition to software, your store will also need a local brick-and-mortar presence, which is something eCommerce-only businesses can’t provide.
-Commercial real estate is expensive and even stores that do have a physical location might find it difficult or cost-prohibitive to carve out a special space for BOPIS fulfillment and pickup, especially if they’re not sure how popular customers will find this buying option.
+Commercial real estate is expensive and even stores that do have a physical location might find it difficult or cost-prohibitive to carve out a special space for BOPIS fulfillment and pick up, especially if they’re not sure how popular customers will find this buying option.

 Should You Implement BOPIS?

-Although BOPIS may entail an investment to both your business software and brick-and-mortar business systems, for most retailers, the benefits of BOPIS outweigh the potential downsides.
+Although BOPIS may entail an investment in both your business software and brick-and-mortar business systems, for most retailers, the benefits of BOPIS outweigh the potential downsides.
 BOPIS drives sales, reduces shipping costs, and most importantly, your customers have come to expect it.
 If you don’t offer BOPIS, there’s a good chance your competitor will.